shortrye997/ecse275-FinalProject-Group3/README.md

 ## Results

 ### Vision & Lidar Sensor
 Vision and Lidar sensor obtains an obstable's color, distance, and angle based on the robot.
-Both are front facing, meaning it cannot identify obstac;es behind or to the sides.
+Both are front facing, meaning it cannot identify obstacles behind or to the sides.
 All of this data is combined to a list and sent to path planning as needed for the obstacle logic.

 <img width="800" height="810" alt="image" src="images/vision_lidar.png" />